JuanCamiloOlaya/Economics/README.md

 The organization of the folders varies depending on the type of project developed.
 Additionally, there is an image with a conceptual map that summarizes the elaboration process.

+## Recommendations :pencil2:
+I have some recommendations for you:
+1. **Make sure you are familiar with both software:** You don't need to be an expert.
+But, you need to know at least the syntax and the basics of R and Python.
+THIS IS NOT AN INTRODUCTORY COURSE.
+2. **Take into account the requirements:** The programs develop in this repository need the requirements to work.
+Make sure you have it check.
+3. **Try to understand the code:** When you find functions, loops, or any command that you didn't know, please take a moment to understand it.
+4. **Start with the "Report" folder:** If you are interested in seeing any of the projects, I recommend that you start with the "Reports" folder because it will show you what the code does, its purpose, and everything related to understanding what it does.

 ## Additional information :books:
 In this section, you will find interesting links that you can review for free if you want to learn more about the topics covered in this repository.
 * [QuantEcon](https://quantecon.org/)